Alexanderstaehle/DocSort/README.md

 2. **Smart Organization**
     - Suggest new category if "Other" selected
-    - Fix category translation

-### 📅 Future Enhancements
-- Vector-based search functionality
-- Custom category management
+3. **Multi-platform support**
+    - Build application on Android and iOS

 ### Known Issues
 - File upload on web returns None for file path (seems to be an issue with Flet)

-- cleanup console outputs
+- Cleanup console outputs

+- ProgressRing while resetting gdrive